andremsouza/python-som/README.md

 ### Test output
 The following image is generated from the previous test code, with the U-matrix of the trained SOM, and the distribution of the instances from the Iris dataset.
+In this graph, the instances are mapped to the self-organizing map, with color codes for each different label:
+* Setosa: blue circle
+* Versicolor: orange square
+* Virginica: reen diamond

 ![Test code output](./test_output_iris.png?raw=true)